SasaKuruppuarachchi/yolov5_ros2_detector/README.md

 # run launch file to initialize yolov5_ros2 node
 # provide the input image-stream topic name as argument (in our case, its '/image')
-# also provide the weight file that you want to use (default: yolov5l.pt)
+# also provide the weight file that you want to use (default: best.pt)
 ros2 launch yolov5_ros2 yolov5_ros2_node.launch.py sub_topic:='/image' weights:='yolov5s.pt'
 ```